helloimalastair/FlareUtils/docs/betterkv/index.md

 # BetterKV

 ::: danger NOTE
-This version of BetterKV is built for [KV v2](https://blog.cloudflare.com/faster-workers-kv-architecture/).
-If you are using KV v1, please refer to [BetterKV (old)](/betterkv/old).
+~~This version of BetterKV is built for [KV v2](https://blog.cloudflare.com/faster-workers-kv-architecture/).~~ KV v2 is currently being rebuilt, and thus is not available.
+The new BetterKV should still help you reduce costs while revalidating quicker.
+If you want to stick with the original BetterKV experience, then please refer to [BetterKV (old)](/betterkv/old).
 :::

 A Storage namespace that uses the Cloudflare Workers [KV API](https://developers.cloudflare.com/workers/runtime-apis/kv) to store data, with a [Cache API](https://developers.cloudflare.com/workers/runtime-apis/cache) backing that allows you to reduce your KV billable reads.
 Follows the best practices recommended by Cloudflare Engineers, storing data in cache for a short period of time, and exponentially increasing the likelihood it will refresh before the cached value expires.